 2. Give them rewards to teach them the value of money

-However, remember, you need to review the performance and explain how it affects his rewards.
-This life lesson is something that will be useful to your kids even when they go into adulthood.
+This life lesson on rewards and consequences is something that will be useful to your kids, even when they enter adulthood.

 Supporting the habits of saving and practising the age-old theory of reward for work will make them understand the basics in a better way.